MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/tenant-to-tenant-mailbox-move.md

 >[!Note]
 >The email address in the CSV file must be the one specified in the target tenant, not the source tenant.

-Migration batch submission is also supported from the Exchange Admin Center when selecting the Cross-Tenant option.
+Migration batch submission is also supported from the new Exchange Admin Center when selecting the cross-tenant option.

 #### Update on-premises MailUsers